itzayush10/HACK36-PROJECT/README.md

 # HACK36-PROJECT
-Hotel Website Made By Using HTML and CSS
+This is a Hotel Website Made By Using HTML and CSS